Gottfried Feder: Nazi Germany

-Feder continued to write papers, putting out "Kampf gegen die Hochfinanz" ("The Fight against high finance", 1933) and the anti-semitic "Die Juden" ("The Jews," 1933).
+Feder continued to write papers, putting out "Kampf gegen die Hochfinanz" ("The Fight against high finance", 1933) and the antisemitic "Die Juden" ("The Jews," 1933).
 In 1939 he wrote Die Neue Stadt (the New City).
 This can be considered an attempt at Garden City building through the use of Nazi architecture.
 Here he proposed creating agricultural cities of 20,000 people divided into nine autonomous units and surrounded by agricultural areas.
 Each city was to be fully autonomous and self-sufficient, with detailed plans for daily living and urban amenities provided.
 Unlike other garden city theorists, he believed that urban areas could be reformed by subdividing the existing built environment into self-sufficient neighborhoods.
 This idea of creating clusters of self-contained neighbourhoods forming a mid-sized city was popularised by Uzō Nishiyama in Japan.
 It would later be applied in the era of Japanese New Town construction.

 However, despite its consistency with the blood and soil ideology of the Nazis, his concept of decentralized factories was successfully opposed by both generals and Junkers.
 Generals objected because it interfered with rearmament, and Junkers because it would prevent their exploiting their estates for the international market.

 When Hjalmar Schacht took office as Minister of Economics on 2 August 1934, one of his first actions was to fire Feder from his State Secretary post.
 Feder then served as Reichskommissar for Settlement until December 1934.
 He also was a member of Hans Frank's Academy for German Law.
 Feder ended up becoming Professor for Settlement Policy at the Technische Hochschule Berlin in December 1936, where he stayed until his death in Murnau, Bavaria, on 24 September 1941.